Everything you need to know about buying a stairlift in Ireland.

 If you are thinking of selling your old stairlift we are happy to give you advice and an estimated value or cost over the phone or by email.
 Don’t hesitate to contact us by WhatsApp too – 0878079993, if you send us photos of your stairlift and your questions we will get back to you right away.

-If you need further stairlift advice please feel free to call us on 01-8245763 for free advice.
+If you need further advice before buying a stairlift please feel free to call us on 01-8245763.

 Broombridge Business Centre, 288 Bannow Road, Dublin 7, Ireland